ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 * **Chart.js**: Simple yet flexible JavaScript charting for designers and developers.
 * **Bootstrap**: Build responsive, mobile-first projects on the web with the world's most popular front-end component library.

+#### Steps

+1. Created the webpage using Github pages.
+2. Added the map using **leaflet.js**, and we added GeoJSON data (regions and provinces) to draw layers on it
+3. todo

+####Further information and licenses

 **Leaflet.js**

 * Code &copy; [BSD](https://github.com/Leaflet/Leaflet/blob/master/LICENSE)
 * Data &copy; [OpenStreetMap contributors](https://www.openstreetmap.org/copyright)

-* Using [Wikimedia Tile](https://foundation.wikimedia.org/wiki/Maps_Terms_of_Use) uses we are complying with [OpenStreetMap copyright policy](https://www.openstreetmap.org/copyright)
+* In making use of [Wikimedia Tile](https://foundation.wikimedia.org/wiki/Maps_Terms_of_Use) we comply with [OpenStreetMap copyright policy](https://www.openstreetmap.org/copyright).

 **OpenStreetMap**

-Both **Wikimedia Tile** and **Leaflet** use Data from **OpenStreetMap**
+Both **Wikimedia Tile** and **Leaflet** use data from **OpenStreetMap**.

 * Data &copy; [ODbL](https://www.openstreetmap.org/copyright)

-**GEOJSON**: With Leaflet is possible to draw polygons directly from geojson files:
+**GEOJSON**: Leaflet makes it possible to draw polygons directly from geojson files:

-* Regions: For drawing regions we have used data that we found in this [repository](https://github.com/stefanocudini/leaflet-geojson-selector/blob/master/examples/italy-regions.json).

-* Provinces: For drawing provinces we used data that we found in this [repository](https://github.com/Dataninja/geo-shapes/tree/master/italy/regions).
+* Regions: To help us draw regions, data from [Stefano Cudini's repository](https://github.com/stefanocudini/leaflet-geojson-selector/blob/master/examples/italy-regions.json) were used.

+* Provinces: To help us draw provinces, data from [Dataninja repository](https://github.com/Dataninja/geo-shapes/tree/master/italy/regions) were used.
-**NOTE** For each region, we have a single json file containing the region.
-The provinces of Sardegna are not updated to 2017.

-* Sardegna: For handling the problem listed above, we retrieved data from [CONFINI DELLE UNITÀ AMMINISTRATIVE A FINI STATISTICI AL 1 GENNAIO 2018](https://www.istat.it/it/archivio/222527).
-[CC BY 3.0](https://www.istat.it/it/note-legali)
+**N.B.** Each region is contained in a single json file, except for Sardegna provinces which were not updated to 2017.
+In order to handle this problem, we retrieved additional data from the ISTAT archive [CONFINI DELLE UNITÀ AMMINISTRATIVE A FINI STATISTICI AL 1 GENNAIO 2018](https://www.istat.it/it/archivio/222527), [CC BY 3.0](https://www.istat.it/it/note-legali).

-#### Chart.js
+**Chart.js**

-To visualize the percentages of self-evaluations we used a bar chart [MIT license](https://www.chartjs.org/docs/latest/notes/license.html).
+For the visualization of school self-evaluation a specific bar chart was chosen ([MIT license](https://www.chartjs.org/docs/latest/notes/license.html)).

-#### Bootstrap
+**Bootstrap**
 v4.1.3., Code &copy; MIT, Docs CC BY 3.0.

-#### Passages

-1. Created the webpage using Github pages.
-2. Added the map using **leaflet.js**, and we added GeoJSON data (regions and provinces) to draw layers on it
-3. todo